ShellShoccar-jpn/csp_en/README.md

 I understand about POSIX as follows;

 The original UNIX, born in the 1960s, was used by a lot of vendors and organizations for making their versions.
 Then, a lot of Unix-like OSes were born.
 And, they have various unique functions, which are incompatible even though these command names are often the same.
 As a result, the Unix OS family has gotten many dialects and had been going more incompatible around 1990.
-To resolve the problem, Richard Stallman founded the Free Software Foundation, proposed to the IEEE a specification which extracts almost only typical interface specifications from the Unix OSes.
+To resolve the problem, Richard Stallman, the founder of the Free Software Foundation, proposed to the IEEE a specification which extracts almost only typical interface specifications from the Unix OSes.
 That is the origin of the POSIX.

 The POSIX (IEEE Std.
 1003) specification is the guideline of the Unix interface for all OSes categorizing themselves as "Unix" should comply.
 In other words, the OSes can reply to the expectation by many users who would like to use a Unix OS if the OSes only have to comply with the guideline.
 Moreover, the guideline isn't revised frequently like the major languages or middleware, or rather it probably can't be revised drastically because so many vendors already comply with the guideline, and the incompatible updating would make them confused.
 Therefore, POSIX became a very compatible and sustainable specification.